Bagley (company): In popular culture

 The chocotorta (a local chocolate cake) uses Chocolinas cookies as its main ingredient.
 It was invented in 1982 by Marité Mabragaña, an advertising creative that came up with the idea of preparing a tasty dessert for her two little sons.
 As she also worked for two dairy companies, she mixed dulce de leche with cream cheese to use as filling, giving origin to one of the most popular cakes and an iconic dessert of Argentine pastry.

 The chocotorta had a TV advertising spot (featuring two products from different companies, Mendicrim, a cream cheese brand marketed by Osvaldo Mendizábal, and Bagley's Chocolinas) and soon became a success.
 That success led Bagley to include the cake recipe on Chocolinas packages.

-In 2020, the chotorta was elected as "the best dessert in the world" by the TasteAtlas website after a survey conducted among its followers.
+In 2020, the chocotorta was elected as "the best dessert in the world" by the TasteAtlas website after a survey conducted among its followers.
 The site mentioned "this unbaked Argentine dessert was influenced by the Italian cuisine and is inspired on tiramisu.
 It is made with three basic Argentine ingredients: chocolate cookies, dulce de leche and cream cheese".
 In the voting results, the chocotorta ranked first above Belgian waffle and Hungarian zserbó.

 In 1973, guerrilla organisation Montoneros assesinated union leader José Ignacio Rucci.
 The attack was named Operación Traviata in reference to the popular Bagley's cracker, which was advertised as "the 23-hole cracker".
 The maccabre reference allded Rucci was killed with 23 gunshots by the terrorist group.